harpreetkaur7879/SpotifyPrototype/README.md

 The design automatically adapts to:
 Desktop: Full-width navigation and playlist views.
 Tablet: Navigation adapts to a side menu for easier browsing.
+Mobile: Compact interface with dropdown menus and scrollable content for easy access.

 🤝 Contributing
 💡 Suggestions or improvements are welcome!
 To contribute: